pregHosh/guide4compchem-MU/README.md

 - Energy decomposition analysis

 **Semiempirical Tight Binding (xTB)**

 With xTB, you can obtain a better guess geometry for optimization at DFT later, possible making the calculation more efficient.
-You can also do various stuffs with xTB, such as
+You can also do various stuffs with xTB.
+Check out [xTB tutorial](https://xtb-docs.readthedocs.io/en/latest/index.html) to learn more and `AQC` folder for more examples of usage.

 ## Essential Skills and Knowledge